ARTIST-Association/ARTIST/docs/heliostats.rst

    * - Parameter Name
      - Description
+   * - type
+     - The type of actuator.
    * - clockwise_axis_movement
      - A boolean indicating if the movement direction is clockwise.
    * - min_motor_pos
      - The smallest motor position the actuator accepts.
-   * - max_increment
+   * - max_motor_pos
-     - The maximum actuator increment range.
+     - The largest motor position thea actuator accepts.
    * - increment
      - The total number of increments per full stroke.
-   * - initial_angle
-     - The starting angular position of the actuator.
    * - initial_stroke_length
      - The initial extension length of the actuator.
 (3) in the image above.
    * - offset
      - The physical offset from the actuator axis to the pivot.
 (2) in the image above.
    * - pivot_radius
      - The radius from the pivot center to the actuator anchor.
 (1) in the image above.
+   * - initial_angle
+     - The starting angular position of the actuator.

-The linear actuator is physics-informed to prevent invalid values and NaNs during forward and backward passes within this module.
-The parameters increment, initial_stroke_length, offset and pivot_radius are defined strictly positive using the softplus function, ensuring physically meaningful values throughout the optimizations, where these parameters may be learned.
+In ``ARTIST`` the linear actuator is physics-informed to prevent invalid values and NaNs during forward and backward passes.
+The parameters increment, initial_stroke_length, offset and pivot_radius are defined strictly positive using the ``softplus`` function, ensuring physically meaningful values throughout the optimizations.
 Additionally, the law of cosines, is used in both methods of the linear actuator to compute angles or motor steps.
 This involves the stroke length, offset, and pivot radius of each linear actuator.
-Together they make up a triangle, defining how far the actuator’s is from the actual rotational center of the joint.
+Together they make up a triangle, defining how far the actuator is from the actual rotational center of the joint.
 To make the law of cosines applicable, the sides (offset and pivot radius) of the triangle must satisfy the triangle inequality:

 .. math::

     |offset - pivot\_radius| \leq stroke\_length \leq offset + pivot\_radius

 This ensures that a valid triangle can always be formed.
+With this physics-informed backbone, the linear actuator can accurately model real actuator behavior in an efficient manner.